bruhmomen69/OpenProjects/README.md

 Result: "Check out my loot [Inventory: 23 items] and meet me at [Pos: 100, 64, -200]!"
 ```

 All placeholders are clickable and show detailed hover information.
 Inventory placeholders open read-only views of the shared inventories.
-Each placeholder type can be individually enabled/disabled and requires the `chatplugin.inventory.placeholders` permission.
+Each placeholder type can be individually enabled/disabled and requires the `zchat.inventory.placeholders` permission.

 ### 🎯 **Enhanced Chat Interactivity**
 The plugin now supports applying hover and click events to entire chat messages while preserving individual inventory placeholder interactions: